 10 Practical Tips for Those Considering Divorce

-- Consider whether the marriage is really over.
+- Consider whether the marriage really is over.
 Are there steps you could take to resolve some of the issues in the relationship?
 There are lots of counselling and therapy services which can help married couples identify the difficulties within their relationship and formulate better techniques for communication.

 - Do not underestimate the emotional and psychological impact of divorce.
 A separation is a period of grief.
 Psychiatrist Elizabeth Kubler Ross identified that there are 5 stages of readjustment which include denial, anger, bargaining, depression and acceptance.
 Make sure you have a good support network in place whether this is friends and family or more formal support through your GP or counselling services.
 Be kind to yourself.

 - Put the children first.
 Do not exclude them from the process.
 Make sure that you address the divorce with them directly, ideally together.
 Giving them age appropriate information can help make them feel part of the process and reassure them that the changes in their family are not their fault.
 A divorce will mean big changes for the family and it will help enormously if they can see their parents dealing with these changes in a united and civilised fashion.
 Although you will no longer be a couple you will be parents forever.
 Make sure that you put the children and their needs at the heart of all decisions regarding their arrangements, future housing and schooling.